 Another possible reason for willow tree bark peeling is too much sun.
-Willows most often get sunscald in winter when sun reflects off bright snow.
+Willows most often get sunscald in winter when the sun reflects off the bright snow.
 The sunlight heats the tree bark, causing the tree cells to become active.
 But as soon as the temperatures plunge, the cells freeze and rupture.

 If your willows have yellow or red patches on the tree trunk, this may be the result of sunscald.
 Those spots can also crack and peel as time passes.